Skip to content

 What is a techspike?

-• Time-boxed — hours or a weekend, not a quarter.
+• Time-boxed to hours or a weekend, never a quarter.

 02 · Value

-Software estimates are mostly fiction until someone builds the risky part.
-Techspikes burn down that risk before you commit to a real build.
+Estimates are fiction until someone builds the risky part.
+A spike burns that risk down in a day — so you commit to the real build on evidence, not optimism.

-Small, well-scoped, single-question — exactly the shape of work an AI agent can take a credible first pass at while you review.
+Small and single-question is exactly the shape an AI agent can take a first pass at while you review.
+Bets that took weeks now take minutes.

 03 · Method